-Voice of Terror, aka Sherlock Holmes and the The Voice of Terror, is another film in the series with a WWII theme, featuring uniformed soldiers no less and there's a few helpings of propaganda along the way, not much different to today of course but less subtle.
-It's based loosely on the original story His Last Bow and the real-life story of Lord Haw-Haw.
-This is the first of the twelve Universal films in the series directed by Roy William Neill and it's an enjoyable film with some great scenes.
+Voice of Terror, aka Sherlock Holmes and the Voice of Terror, is the first film of the series with a World War II theme, and the first of the twelve Universal films.
+It is beautifully lit and a very enjoyable film with some great scenes, featuring Nazi agents and uniformed soldiers no less.
+There's a fair few helpings of propaganda along the way, which is not much different to today of course but it's even less subtle.
+The plot is based loosely on the original story His Last Bow and the real-life story of Lord Haw-Haw.

 The film begins with the Voice of Terror broadcasting one of his portentous radio messages to the British people, in mocking terms he describes successful sabotage operations, live, as they unfold.
 The ‘Inner Council’ of British Intelligence, comprising the top bods in military and government circles, are very concerned about the broadcasts.
 They can only wonder who and where the Voice of Terror is, so they decide to bring in Sherlock Holmes to help track him down.

 Despite a distinctly chilly welcome from some members the council, Sherlock Holmes agrees to help in this most important of cases but he insists that he work alone.
 Back in Baker Street, Dr. Watson cleans his pistol and Holmes reclines in an armchair while the radio plays Beethoven's 5th.
 He compares a live version with a recorded one and draws a graph, all the while observing an oscilloscope at his elbow.